mapbox/hypothesis-geojson/README.md

 def find_name(feature):
     """This silly function checks a geojson-like feature for the `name` property.

+    This assumes that feature['properties']
-Because `feature['properties']` is always a dictionary or mapping, right?

-    *Most* of the time it is.
-But the spec allows for `null` which translates to a python `None` which doesn't act like a dict and will raise an exception.
+    is always a dictionary or mapping.
+But the GeoJSON spec allows for `null` (becomes a python `None`) and causes this to fail on otherwise valid geojson objects.

     Would you think to test that?
 Hypothesis does.
     """